 • the potential for you to secure suitable alternative employment after you leave – how long might it take for you to get another job and what is the job market like for your type of work and your level of experience?

-• the terms offered to you – in particular, whether you are entitled to the ex gratia amount tax free, whether your employer has sought to include restrictive covenants in the agreement, do you need to negotiate a helpful reference and whether there are realistic prospects of negotiating a better financial offer.
+• the financial package offered in the employment settlement agreement – in particular, whether you are entitled to the ex gratia amount tax free, whether your employer has sought to include restrictive covenants in the agreement, do you need to negotiate a helpful reference and whether there are realistic prospects of negotiating a better financial offer.

 These agreements are generally fairly standardised documents in terms of the clauses incorporated.
 This is because such agreements are created by statute and must include a number of clauses whereby if you decide to sign, you will contract out (waive) your potential rights to make claims for the majority of matters arising out of the employment relationship.